-Collision between car, horse and buggy in New York county leaves family of seven critically injured
+Collision between car, horse and buggy in New York county sends family of seven to hospital

 The driver of the car is not in custody

-Seven members of a family in Yates County, New York, including infant children, were critically injured in a collision between a car and a horse and buggy Sunday, according to the county sheriff’s office.
+Up to seven members of a family in Yates County, New York, including infant children, were critically injured in a collision between a car and a horse and buggy Sunday, according to the county sheriff’s office.

 Yates County Sheriff Ron Spike confirmed that the collision had taken place in the small town of Jerusalem.
 He described the collision as a “mass casualty incident with several critical injuries.”